rohit-gohri/jira-ci-cd-integration/README.md

 #### state: BUILD_STATE (optional)

-"successful"/"success", "failed", or "canceled" (default is "successful")
+"successful"/"success", "failed", or "canceled" (default is "successful").

+We try to detect this via [env-ci](https://github.com/semantic-release/env-ci) for most CI/CD providers, but you can manually override it if you wish to do so.

 #### issue: JIRA_ISSUES (optional)

-Will be parsed from branch name automatically if absent.
+Will be parsed from branch name automatically if available.
 Or you can provide it according to your own logic.
-Can be multiple issues.
+Can be multiple comma separated issues.

 ### Pipeline Info

+We try to detect this via [env-ci](https://github.com/semantic-release/env-ci) for most CI/CD providers, but you can manually override it if you wish to do so.

 #### Commit Message: COMMIT_MESSAGE